brhillman/tinycore-on-macbook/README.md

 # tinycore-on-macbook
 Notes and tools for running tinycore linux on a 2012 Macbook Air

-This will be some rough notes to be cleaned up lated...
+This will be some rough notes to be cleaned up later...

 ## Overview
 Installed TinyCore to a removable USB thumbdrive to test compatibility.
 First created a bootable image on a smaller removable drive using the CorePlus image.
 Boot from this with extensions and installer, and install to a second removable drive in “frugal” mode.
 Can now boot from the second drive, and save configuration and extensions and data there.